-Bits Description 1
+Bits Description l

 31:26 Reserved

-05.04 Relative Performance (RP): This field indicates the relative performance of the LBA format indicated relative to other LBA formats supported by the controller.
-Depending on the size of the LBA and associated metadata, there may be performance implications.
-The performance analysis is based on better performance on a queue depth 32 with 4 KiB read workload.
-The meanings of the values indicated are included in the following table.
+25:24 indicated rel LBA and a analysis is b ative to other Ll ssociated meta based on better P): This field indicates the relative performance of the BA formats supported by the controller.
+Depending on the adata, there may be performance implications.
+The performance on a queue depth 32 with 4 KiB read we cated are included in the following table. e size of the performance

-25:24 Value Definition]
+20.24 Value Definition

 00b Best performance

 01b Better performance

 10b Good performance

 11b Degraded performance

-23:16 in terms of a a power of two This field indicates the LBA data size supported.
+23:16 in terms of a a power of two (his field indicates the LBA data size supported.
 The valu (2^n) .
-A value smaller than 9 (i.e., 512 bytes) is not supported $/$ used or is not currently ported.
+A value smaller than 9 (i.e., 512 bytes) is not supported / used or is not currently oorted.
 If the

-field indicates the number of metadata bytes provided peated.
+ield indicates the number of metadata bytes provided pe ated.
 If there is no metadata supported, then this field sha

-15:00 part of an e extended data hen the namespace may support the metadata being tra LBA or as part of a separate contiguous buffer.
-If end the first eight bytes or last eight bytes of the metadata is the -to-end data
+15:00 If metadata is supported, then the namespace may support the metadata being transferred as part of an extended data LBA or as part of a separate contiguous buffer.
+If end-to-end data protection is enabled, then the first eight bytes or last eight bytes of the metadata is the protection information (refer to the DPS field in the Identify Namespace data structure).

-5.15.3 Identify Controller data structure (CNS 01h)
+5.15.2.2 Identify Controller data structure (CNS 01h)

-The Identify Controller data structure (refer to Figure 112) is returned to the host for this controller.
+The Identify Controller data structure (refer to Figure 251) is returned to the host for the controller.